Cerro Chirripó is located in the Talamanca mountain range. It was set up in 1975 on 50,950 ha (125,900 acres) of land.

-There are several options for getting to San Gerardo de Rivas, which is the closest town to Chirripo National Park; by car, by bus or by shared transportation.
+There are several options for getting to San Gerardo de Rivas, which is the closest town to Cerro Chirripó; by car, by bus or by shared transportation.

 Staying at San Gerardo de Rivas

-As you can see, we chose to stay the night before hiking the Chirripo at the town of San Gerardo de Rivas.
-When I made the reservation for my group (Ligia and I and our friends Mainor and Jafeth), we could choose between this town and San Jeronimo (which is another way to access Cerro Chirripo National Park).
+While we were doing the reservation for our group, we could choose between this town and San Jeronimo (which is another way to access Cerro Chirripó National Park).

-We chose San Gerardo de Rivas because it’s located close to Valle del General of Perez Zeledón, which is not far away from San Jose.
-Also, we were able to find more information about it, and it was more accessible by car.
+We chose San Gerardo de Rivas because it’s located close to Valle del General of Pérez Zeledón, which is not far away from San Jose.
+Also, it’s the most popular access to Cerro Chirripó.

 After you make your reservation to hike Cerro Chirripo, there are a few things you must consider to prepare for your hike: